coyo8/coyo8.github.io/_posts/2016-10-18-anatomy-of-xcode-project-files.md

 - App Development
 ---

-I started developing iOS apps again and I found myself struggling with all nitty gitty things of Xcode environment.
+I started developing iOS apps again and I found myself struggling with all nitty-gritty aspects of Xcode environment.
 This will be a short guide to know things before you start the app development.

 I will be taking project **Falcon** as demo and the content of it can be seen in below snapshot.